You are here: Home › Stallion Selection Considerations

 Learn Your Mare’s Bloodlines

 Genetics determine a lot; therefore it is important to know your mare’s bloodlines.
 Genetics isn’t just the dam and sire, but also the influence of the second, third, and past generations of your mare’s pedigree.
-These past generations can greatly influence the resulting foa,l and some lines are known to be very prepotent in future generations.
-If you have bred your mare before and are trying to improve on past breedings, take a look again at the previous foal.
-Check in with the current owner and see how temperament is shaping up a year later, as well as conformation.
+These past generations can greatly influence the resulting foal and some lines are known to be very prepotent in future generations.
+If your mare has been bred before, make efforts to track down information on that foal, and what that foal is doing now.
+Check in with the current owner and see how temperament is shaping up, training is progressing, as well as conformation.

-Lastly, knowing your mare’s pedigree will help you prevent inbreeding and too much concentration of a certain bloodline in a resulting foal.
+Lastly, knowing your mare’s pedigree will help you prevent inbreeding and too much concentration of a certain bloodline in the resulting foal.
 There are many great bloodlines to choose from.
-If you are a novice breeder, “line breeding” would not be where you want to start.
-If your mare is a Donnerhall daughter you would not want to use a Donnerhall son.
+If you are a novice breeder, “line breeding” (using stallions closely related to the mare) would not be where you want to start.

 Analyze Potential Stallions